Modern Kennebunkport Lodging and The Saga of the Captain

-Built in 1813, on land given to James Fairfield and his bride Lois Walker as a wedding present, the Captain Fairfield Inn stands as a classic example of early Federal period architecture.
+What is now a beautiful choice in historic Kennebunkport lodging, the Captain Fairfield Inn was originally built in 1813 on land given to James Fairfield and his bride Lois Walker as a wedding present.
 When Captain Fairfield first built the house, he invited his brother-in-law, Joseph Lord (a sea captain as well) and his sister Polly Lord to share the home with them.
 Both men were at sea for long periods of time and their wives found comfort in each other’s company.

-In its current incarnation as a lodging house, many original details, from the wide plank pine floors to the interesting finish molding in the living room and library, can still be appreciated today.
+A classic example of early Federal period architecture, in its current incarnation as a bed and breakfast, many original details, from the wide plank pine floors to the interesting finish molding in the living room and library, can still be appreciated today.

 To read more about Captain Fairfield and the epic saga of his portrait, click here.